bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

    .then(res => res.json())
    .then(json => console.log(json));
 </script>

+The code above can be copied and pasted directly into a script in [Storefront > Script Manager](https://support.bigcommerce.com/s/article/Using-Script-Manager).
+Once done, the output from `console.log(json)` is viewable via the browser's Javascript Console.

 In addition to using `fetch()`, there's a other ways to query the API:
 1. **Using [Apollo Client](https://www.apollographql.com/docs/react/)** - Apollo is a popular GraphQL client that's easy to use in BigCommerce themes.
 For a a quick example of adding Apollo Client to cornerstone, checkout this [Cornerstone commit](https://github.com/bigcommerce/cornerstone/commit/508feeb1b00d2bb2940771e5e91250a08b6be4d9) on GitHub.